 In order to ensure the quality of our research and development, we build on collaborations with entities offering know-how, and have formed a scientific advisory committee.
 Its tasks are to review all aspects of eCl@ss’ development from a scientific perspective, support eCl@ss with its own ideas and activities, and support the spread of eCl@ss within the scientific community.

-In addition to its head office in Germany (at the Cologne Institute for Economic Research), eCl@ss maintains international offices in China, France, Austria, Portugal, Spain and Switzerland.
+In addition to its head office in Germany (at the Cologne Institute for Economic Research), eCl@ss maintains regional offices in China, France, Austria, Portugal, Spain and Switzerland.
 In this way, we’re always close to our users, and in the case of questions about eCl@ss, can provide you with contacts in your target country.